Logan Kelly

 Practically speaking, MCP governance operates at three layers:

 Tool allowlisting and scoping.
 Define explicitly which MCP tools the agent is permitted to call, under which conditions, with which parameter constraints.
-This is the analog of RBAC for tool access — not just "can the agent access this tool" but "under what circumstances."
-An agent might be permitted to read files but not write them, or to query a database but only within a specified set of tables, or to call an email tool only when a specific approval condition is met.
+This is RBAC for tool access — not just "can the agent access this tool" but "under what circumstances."
+An agent might be permitted to read files but not write them, or to query a database only within a specified set of tables, or to call an email tool only when a specific approval condition is met.
+Waxell Runtime ships with 26 policy categories out of the box that cover these scoping decisions, applying them pre-execution without requiring agent rebuilds.

 Tool result inspection.
 Every tool call response that gets appended to the agent's context should pass through an inspection step before it's processed.
 Scan for injection patterns.
 Check for PII that shouldn't be entering the context.
 Validate that the response conforms to expected schemas.
 Flag anomalies for review.